190622+antelope+lower100a+bush.jpg

 An examination of 2 Samuel 24 and 1 Chronicles 21, where we find a curious mention of Satan acting upon King David, which opens us up into a much larger question.
 The paper compares Tolkien’s view of Melkor vs. R.C.
 Sproul’s view of Satan.
 This paper advocates that both Satan and David had free will.
 It critiques the “divine meticulous sovereignty” view typical of Calvinists.

-The Early Church on Israel and the Sinai Covenant as a Partnership for Medical Diagnosis
+The Early Church on Ancient Israel as a Clinic

 Irenaeus of Lyons, Against Heresies book 4, chapter 14, paragraph 2 speaks of Israel as "accustoming man to bear His Spirit and to hold communion with Him...
 He adjusted the human race to an agreement with salvation."
 See also Irenaeus, Theodicy, and the Problem of Evil: His Lost Work "That God is Not the Author of Evil" and Evangelism Today A paper submitted to the Pappas Patristics Institute in March 2019.